 Matt Stahl, Unfree Masters: Recording Artists and the Politics of Work.
 Ethnomusicology (2017).

 Georgina Born, ed., Music, Sound and Space: Transformation of Public and Private.
 Ethnomusicology Forum (2015).

 Felipe Trotta, O Samba e Suas Fronteiras: ‘Pagode Romântico’ e ‘Samba de Raiz’ nos Anos 1990.
 Yearbook for Traditional Music 44 (2012): 90-92.

 Deborah Pacini Hernandez, Oye Como Va!
 Hybridity and Identity in Latino Popular Music.
 American Music Vol. 28, Issue 3 (Fall, 2010): 386-388.

 Hazel Dickens and Bill C. Malone, Working Girl Blues: The Life and Music of Hazel Dickens.
 Labour/Le Travail 64 (Fall 2009): 253-355.

 Bryan McCann, Hello, Hello Brazil: Popular Music and the Making of Modern Brazil.
 Pacific Review of Ethnomusicology, Vol. 11 (Winter, 2006).

-ProjectsCurrently in the final stages of a monograph, tentatively titled Bossa Mundo: Brazilian Music in Transnational Media Industries (under contract with Oxford University Press).
+ProjectsCurrently in the final stages of a monograph titled Bossa Mundo: Brazilian Music in Transnational Media Industries (under contract with Oxford University Press).

 Co-editing a Handbook on the Global Music Industries.